Supporting Critically Endangered Animals

 Tigers

 The tiger is not only the world’s largest cat, but also one of the most endangered.
 Just 100 years ago, an estimated 100,000 wild tigers roamed across Asia.
 Today, that number has plummeted to fewer than 3,200.
-Tigers are now officially listed as Endangered, with their biggest threats stemming from human-tiger conflict, shrinking habitats, and poaching driven by the illegal wildlife trade.
-In response to this urgent crisis, the Baton Rouge Zoo Foundation, through its partnership with the D.A.G.E.
-(Dedicated to Animals, Global Education) program, supports vital efforts to protect and restore wild tiger populations.
+Tigers are now officially listed as Endangered, with their biggest threats stemming from human-wildlife conflict, shrinking habitats, and poaching driven by the illegal wildlife trade.
+In response to this urgent crisis, the Baton Rouge Zoo Foundation, through its partnership with the AZA’s SAFE (Saving Animals From Extinction) program, supports vital efforts to protect and restore wild tiger populations.
 These efforts include reducing human-wildlife conflict, safeguarding tiger habitats, advancing research on tiger ecology, and monitoring populations in the wild.
-Programs supported by the Foundation are committed to increasing tiger numbers by at least 50% at key sites over the next decade—by targeting the most critical threats and strengthening the impact of global conservation actions.
+Programs supported by the Foundation are committed to increasing tiger numbers by at least 50% at key sites over the next decade by targeting the most critical threats and amplifying the impact of global conservation efforts.

 Shutterstock 100113704